ivan-tkatchev/tab/README.md

 `grepif Seq[String], String -> Seq[String]` -- returns a sequence of only those strings that have regular expression matches.
 Equivalent to `?[ grepif(@,b), @ : a ]`.

 `has`
+: Checks for existence in a map or array.
+Usage:
-: Checks if a key exists in a map.
+`has Map[a,b], a -> UInt` -- returns 1 if a key exists in the map, 0 otherwise.
 The first argument is the map, the second argument is the key to check.
-Returns either 1 or 0.
-Usage:
-`has Map[a,b], a -> UInt`
+`has Arr[a], a -> UInt` -- returns 1 if a value is in the array, 0 otherwise.
+The first argument is the array, the second argument is the value.
+Equivalent to `has(map.zip(seq.a, count()), b)`.

 `hash`
 : Hashes a value to an unsigned integer.
 The FNV hash function (32 or 64 bit depending on CPU architecture) is used.